stashito/discord-bot/README.md

 # Discord Bot
 A discord bot using the Discord.py module by Rapptz, currently in development.
+Made with [Thinkr3].

 ## Features:
 * Censorship